-AHE 130 Orientation to Pharmacy Practice (4)
+AHE 130 Orientation to Pharmacy Practice (4

 Introduction and orientation to the influence that medication laws, standards and regulations have on pharmacy practice and to the concept of quality assurance and its procedures.
 Presentation of the concept of direct patient care and the pharmacy technician's role in its delivery with emphasis on the roles of pharmacists and technicians.
-Prerequisite: concurrent enrollment in AHE 131; completion of AHE 102, 106 and HMATH 100 with a minimum C grade.
+Prerequisite: concurrent enrollment in AHE 131; completion of AHE 102 or AHE 160 and 161, AHE 106 and HMATH 100 with a minimum C grade.